nbeversl/urtext_docs/README.md

 #### Recursive Node Pointers

-If the tree of a Node Pointer includes one of its own ancestors, the tree will stop at the recursion point.
-For example, this Node Pointer points  to the root node of the table of contents:
+If the tree of a Node Pointer includes one of its own ancestors, the tree will stop at the recursion point with the indication `!
+RECURSION -` before the node title and link.
+For example, this Node Pointer points to the parent of this node ([Recursive Node Pointers](#recursive-node-pointers)),  | Pointers >>lmu.
 You can see the recursion point in the table of contents.

-Note that if you view the entire tree with another node selected as root, one full iteration will still appear, with the point of recursion falling elsewhere.
-Below is the Table of Contents turned "inside out", with [Pointers](#pointers) as root.
+Note that if you view the tree with another node selected as root, one full iteration will still appear, with the point of recursion falling elsewhere.
+The tree below is turned "inside out", with [Pointers](#pointers) as root.

-(See [Trees](#trees) for more information on how to generate trees like this in dynamic nodes.)
+(See [Trees](#trees) for how to generate trees like this in dynamic nodes.)